Pets should be seen at least once a year for routine wellness exams.

 Year-Round Parasite Prevention Is Vital to Your Pet and Your Family’s Health

 Flea, tick, worm, and other parasite prevention are important not only to your pet’s health and comfort, but also your family’s health as well.
-Parasites from pets can transmit diseases to humans, particularly children, since they may eat grass or dirt, allow pets to kiss them, and are unlikely to practice proper hand washing.
+Parasites from pets can transmit diseases to humans, particularly children.
 Some parasitic canine diseases have more serious effects in humans than they do for dogs!
 We provide information on diseases you can get from your pet, many of which are avoidable.
 Keep in mind that given the deer and other wildlife in beautiful Pennsylvania, tick prevention is a year-round priority.

 Buy Safe, Authentic Pet Medications

 When you buy tick, flea, and parasite control medications, be sure you are purchasing authentic FDA/EPA-approved pet medications.
 Purchase medications from veterinarians who ensure these pet medications are stored properly—at the right temperatures and under the right conditions—so effectiveness is guaranteed.
 Our hospital offers an in-house pharmacy and home delivered medication through Vets First Choice.
 We recommend the following medications: